Calvin Murray – 1990-1992

-Calvin’s oral history is below
+Calvin’s oral history is at the link

-Note: to the left in red font are all the podcast sections.
+Note: to the left, in red font, are all the podcast sections.

 Calvin Murray’s oral History segment on TLSN is sponsored by Pat Frost @ Frost National Bank.
 More sponsors are needed to continue capturing the stories of those who created Longhorn sports history.
 As of this writing, TLSN has 23 oral history segments.

-"I didn't want to have to be a `grown man' going to work when I was only 18," Murray said.
-"I wanted to enjoy myself in a college atmosphere and I would also have the freedom to drive home and see my family if I wanted to."
+“I didn’t want to have to be a `grown man’ going to work when I was only 18,” Murray said.
+“I wanted to enjoy myself in a college atmosphere, and I would also have the freedom to drive home and see my family if I wanted to.”

-During his high school years, he was considered as #7 recruit on national level, and was drafted by the β€˜Cleveland Indians’ in the 1989 draft but did not sign, choosing instead to attend the University of Texas.
+During his high school years, he was considered the #7 recruit on the national level.
+He was drafted by the Cleveland Indians in the 1989 draft but did not sign, choosing instead to attend the University of Texas.

 The Big Leagues and dreams of big dollars were not quite enough to tempt Calvin away from his family and time to develop in one of the country’s best collegiate baseball programs – and Texas coaches were glad to hear it.